Over The Counter Drugs More Dangerous Than Cannabis

 However, they come with side effects ranging from nausea, headaches, lightheadedness, and flushed skin to more severe consequences from too high of doses like coma, paralysis, heart problems, and sometimes death.
 You should never spend more than 30 minutes in an Epsom salt bath.

-Midol is the go-to drug for menstrual cramps and headaches, making it a staple in most women’s households.
+Midol is one of the go-to drugs for menstrual cramps and headaches, making it a staple in most women’s households.
 The active ingredient, acetaminophen, also works in fever reduction.
 But how safe is Midol really?

 Aspirin has long been a household staple as treatment for headaches, general aches and pains, and according to doctors – a way to prevent heart attack/stroke.
 It thins blood, which makes it capable of causing overdose and a risk factor for excess bleeding fatalities.
 On top of that, doctors are now rethinking whether or not aspirin can actually prevent heart attack.
 Even worse, excess aspirin use can cause major gastrointestinal issues.
 The biggest gastrointestinal issue you can get from cannabis is excess hunger.

-In short, skip the over the counters and their side effects, and go for cannabis.
+In short, skip the over the counter drugs and their side effects, and go for cannabis.